-The Cotahuasi Canyon region is legendary throughout Peru for its steep cliffs, waterfalls, and its local inhabitants who follow a traditional way of life.
+The Cotahuasi Canyon region is legendary throughout Peru for its steep cliffs, waterfalls, and local inhabitants who follow a traditional way of life.
 This incredible trek offers a range of hiking options – From day-hiking through a multi-day endurance trek.

 During this fascinating trek in Peru, you will pass suspension bridges criss-cross over the Cotahuasi River flowing at the bottom of the canyon, connecting regional trails followed by hikers and locals alike.

 The Cotahuasi Region is remote and lacks consistent transportation.
 Therefore, trekking the canyon is quite an off-the-beaten-path experience.
 For those looking for a compact yet intensive trek, this is an ideal option, especially if you have a special interest in wildlife and Andean culture.